 Get hair, health, and science news delivered right to your inbox.

 Mechanism of Action of Biotin to Promote Hair Health

-Biotin possesses rejuvenation characteristics which help in the new cells production in the body.
-Biotin helps in preventing hair loss by rejuvenating both the hair follicles and scalp, which is highly impactful in stopping hair loss and also promotes hair regeneration.
+Biotin possesses rejuvenation characteristics which help in body’s production of new cells.
+Biotin helps in preventing hair loss by rejuvenating both the hair follicles and scalp.
+This is highly beneficial for preventing shedding and also promotes hair regeneration.

 Although it’s a popular belief that Biotin does prevent hair loss, it is by no means proven.
-It’s only 1/100 of the solution and, therefore should always be included in a supplement, but it by no means should you expect hair growth just by taking that alone.
+It’s only 1/100 of the solution and, therefore should always be included in a supplement.
+However, taking Biotin alone shouldn’t be expected to promote hair growth.

 What Biotin does is support hair growth through metabolic function.
 Keratin is the building block of hair follicles and it’s formed from several amino acids.
-Biotin plays its role in breaking down the dietary proteins into different amino acids which are required for the formation of keratin, thereby increasing the keratin production in the body which promotes the production of healthy hair follicles.
+Biotin plays its role in breaking down the dietary proteins into different amino acids required for the formation of keratin.
+Increasing keratin production in the body promotes the production of healthy hair follicles.

-Biotin also prevents hair dryness and improves the elasticity of the cortex of the hairs which stops the splitting and breakage of hair strands.
-This is why many split-end prevention products contain Biotin as an active ingredient.
+Biotin also prevents hair dryness and improves the elasticity of the cortex of the hairs– preventing the splitting and breakage of hair strands.
+This is why many split-end prevention products contain Biotin as an ingredient.

 Dietary Sources and Reasons of Biotin Deficiency in the Body

 Foods rich in Biotin include: eggs, liver, dark leafy vegetables, walnuts, green peas, sunflower seeds, soybean, brown rice, and oats.